 There are 24 dive services, a dive shop, and at least 28 interesting dive sites to choose from.

 The dive shop worth considering are shown in the table below.

 |Sa Ka Plonje||Dive Shop//12577||(069) 091-9908||6.1 mi.
 East of Central Grand-Bourg||Marie-Galante|

-Another good option is Bleu Passion.
+Another option is Bleu Passion.
 Explore the underwater world with a group of expert divers guiding your underwater journey.
 At Bleu Passion they can assist you with any of your scuba diving needs; you can undergo professional French training or PADI courses, or simply book a scuba diving day trip.
-You can reach them at (059) 092-8576.
+You can call them at (059) 092-8576.

 |Alavama||(059) 028-6549||Ste.
 Rose, Northwestern part of Guadeloupe||Basse-Terre|

 |Alize Plongee||(069) 072-3203||9.3 mi.
 North-Northwest of Central Basse Terre||Basse-Terre|

 |Anse Caraibe Plongée||(059) 099-9095||1.6 mi.
 North of Central Mahaut||Basse-Terre|

 |Antidote||(059) 084-9357||0.4 mi.
 West of Central Port-Louis||Grande-Terre|